A folded model for compositional data analysis

-We now consider a visual illustration of the bivariate normal distribution with and without folding.
-In particular, we examine contours of the normal distribution in $\mathbb{R}^2$ and compare these to the contours of the folded model in Equation \ref{foldednormal} plotted on the simplex, with $\alpha=1$.
-We consider two settings in which $\pmb{\mu}=\left(0.561, 0.547 \right)^T$ in both cases, but use two different covariances matrices as follows
+To help visualize the $\alpha$-folded multivariate normal distribution, we consider the two-dimensional case and compare the contours of the bivariate normal distribution with and without folding.
+In particular, we examine contours of the normal distribution in $\mathbb{R}^2$ and compare these to the contours of the folded model in Equation (\ref{foldednormal}) plotted on the simplex, with $\alpha=1$.
+We consider two settings in which $\pmb{\mu}=\left(0.561, 0.547 \right)^T$ in both cases, but the covariances matrices differ as follows

-The mean vector was selected by applying the $\alpha$-transformation in Equation (\ref{alpha}) with $\alpha=1$ to a sub-composition formed by the first three components of the Hongite data (artificial dataset used by Aitchison, 2003).
+The mean vector was selected by applying the $\alpha$-transformation in Equation (\ref{alpha}) with $\alpha=1$ to a sub-composition formed by the first three components of the Hongite data (an artificial data set used by Aitchison, 2003).
 The elements of the first covariance matrix ($\pmb{\Sigma}_1$) were chosen so that the correlation was positive, whereas the second covariance matrix is such that $\pmb{\Sigma}_2 = 5\pmb{\Sigma}_1$.

 For each combination of parameters we calculated the density of the normal and the folded normal for a grid of two-dimensional vectors and then plotted their contours.
-While for the unconstrained normal case, the density was simply calculated for all grid points, for the folded model, the transformation in Equation \ref{trans} was first applied (with $\alpha=1$) and then the density in Equation \ref{foldednormal} was calculated.
+While for the unconstrained normal case, the density was simply calculated for all grid points, for the folded model, the transformation in Equation (\ref{trans}) was first applied (with $\alpha=1$) and then the density in Equation (\ref{foldednormal}) was calculated.
 The contour plots are presented in Figure \ref{contour1}.

-Figures (a) and (c) depict the contours of the multivariate normal distribution (defined in $\mathbb{R}^2$) while Figures (b) and (d) show the contours of the $\alpha$-folded normal (defined on the simplex).
+Figures \ref{contour1}(a) and \ref{contour1}(c) depict the contours of the multivariate normal distribution (defined in $\mathbb{R}^2$) while Figures \ref{contour1}(b) and \ref{contour1}(d) show the contours of the $\alpha$-folded normal (defined on the simplex).
 The first row corresponds to $\pmb{\Sigma}_1$ in Equation (\ref{Sigma}) while the second row is derived from $\pmb{\Sigma}_2$.
-The triangles in the second column (Figures (b) and (d)) display the simplex while the corresponding triangles in Figures (a) and (c) were obtained through the $\alpha$ transformation in Equation \ref{alpha}.
+The triangles in the second column (Figures \ref{contour1}(b) and \ref{contour1}(d)) display the simplex while the corresponding triangles in Figures (a) and (c) were obtained through the $\alpha$-transformation in Equation (\ref{alpha}).